Angie55/milestoneFour-chocify/TESTING.md

 ##### Bugs (fixed)
 - Alert displayed badly and the page does not go home.
-This has been resolved as on registering the user is taken to the home page where the alert displays well
+This has been resolved as on registering the user is taken to the home page where the alert displays well.
 - Alert does not say I’m logged in.
 This has been fixed by amending the message to tell the user they have registered and are logged in.

-##### Future devs
-- Give the user the option to add an address and phone number as they register for easier checkout.
-They could edit this info in on their Profile page.

 #### Reset password